sofiaborovskaia/bridge-for-billions/README.md

 ## 🎶 What the app can do (and how)

-#### Search results
+### Search results

 The app takes a query and category (artist, track, album, or all) and returns results that include the query string.
-When the input or select is modified, the results array is set into the results state and adds isClicked (always set to false on this stage) and `isFavourite` (set to false unless found in the list of favorites) key-value pairs.
+When the input or select is modified, the results array is set into the results state and adds `isClicked` (always set to `false` on this stage) and `isFavourite` (set to `false` unless found in the list of favorites) key-value pairs.

 Results include a thumbnail picture (or, if there's none, the first letter of the result's title with a primary color background), a title, the type of the result, and two buttons: add to favourites and more info.

 When the item is added to favorites, the result's `isFavourite` state changes (and the state of the favourites array), and the "Add to favorites" button changes its style and text to "In favorites."

-When more info is clicked, it triggers a change in the result's isClicked state, which controls whether the result's card with additional information is opened or not.
+When more info is clicked, it triggers a change in the result's `isClicked` state, which controls whether the result's card with additional information is opened or not.
 Given more time, I would have liked to make an additional API call to fetch more additional details (see Overview).

-#### Favourites
+### Favourites

-The app renders a list of favorite items, which is controlled by the array of favourites that consists of the ID and title of items added into it.
+The app renders a list of favorite items, which is controlled by the array of favourites that consists of search results (= objects of two key-value pairs of `id` and `title`).
 The delete button removes the item from the favorites list and updates `favourites` state and this item's `isFavourite` state.

-#### Pagination
+### Pagination

 There is a simple pagination system with previous/next page functionality and a display of the current page and the total number of pages.
 If there are more than 99 results, the total pages number prints as 99+.
 The text is controlled by the object called `pagination` inside the results state, which has two key-value pairs: `page` (current page) and `pages` (total number of pages).